xyteam/xyPlatform/lubuntu/README.md

-## Light-Weight Ubuntu Desktop Boxes
+## Ubuntu Desktop VM for Automation
-This folder contains configuration files for two versions of Linux light-weight ubuntu desktop boxes:
+This folder contains Vagrant configuration files for two Linux Ubuntu desktop VMs:
 * Ubuntu 18.04 LTS
 * Ubuntu 16.04 LTS

+These VMs are pre-configured with tools suitable for QA Automation.

 Normally you would only need one of Ubuntu 18.04 or Ubuntu 16.04.
 These two boxes have almost mirrored configurations.
 Pick whichever one that is suitable for your project.